 If you are the only director and only shareholder of your company, the model articles are likely to be a good option for you.
 However, if the company has more than one director or shareholder, the model articles may not be the best option for your business.

 The model articles will be a great starting point.
 Its approach to several relevant topics is fair and balanced and it is well known by investors.
 But you should not accept it in full before assessing if they reflect how you and your business partners want to run the company.

 In addition to the topics that are not included, the model articles are not designed for companies which have different classes of shares - in particular, it does not cater for preference shares (including shares with liquidation preferences, which are often requested by investors).

 It is particularly relevant to SMEs the fact that the model articles do not have provisions that deal with what happens to the shares held by directors that do not deliver what they have agreed with the company or that decide to leave.
 That’s a common source of disputes between business owners and the model articles do not help with that.

-Do not underestimate the importance of the Article of Association of your company.
-It is a document that should be drafted and reviewed carefully to ensure that it reflects the arrangements you and your business partners want to put in place for the management of the company.
+Do not underestimate the importance of the Articles of Association of your company.
+It's a document that should be drafted and reviewed carefully to ensure that it reflects the arrangements you and your business partners want to put in place for the management of your company.

-At LawBite we have a team of expert corporate lawyers who will guide through these topics and help you make an informed decision about the Article of Association that best suit your company.
+At LawBite we have a team of expert corporate lawyers who will guide through these topics and help you make an informed decision about your Articles of Association.
 To book a free 15 minute consultation, just click ‘Get started’ below.